U.S. opposes proposed Ardagh purchase of Saint-Gobain unit

-WASHINGTON The U.S. Federal Trade Commission said on Monday it had filed a complaint aimed at stopping Ireland's Ardagh Group S.A.'s proposed $1.7 billion acquisition of a unit of France's Saint-Gobain that makes glass containers for the U.S. market.
+WASHINGTON The U.S. Federal Trade Commission said on Monday it had filed a complaint aimed at stopping Ireland's Ardagh Group S.A.'s ARDGR.UL proposed $1.7 billion (1.1 billion pounds) acquisition of a unit of France's Saint-Gobain (SGOB.PA) that makes glass containers for the U.S. market.

-Industry leader Owens-Illinois Inc, Saint-Gobain Containers Inc and Ardagh dominate the $5 billion U.S. market for glass containers and Ardagh's purchase of the unit would give the Irish company 75 percent of the U.S. market for beer and liquor bottles, the FTC said.
+Industry leader Owens-Illinois Inc (OI.N), Saint-Gobain Containers Inc and Ardagh dominate the $5 billion U.S. market for glass containers and Ardagh's purchase of the unit would give the Irish company and Owens-Illinois over 75 percent of the U.S. market for beer and liquor bottles between them, the FTC said.

 "The result will be higher prices, lower availability and less innovation," the FTC said in its complaint.